 In fact, it wasn't until her death in 2009 that they were seen by the public.
 In a serendipitous turn of events, John Maloof, a young history buff living in the suburbs, purchased a box of negatives for $400 at a local auction.
 The rest is history.

 Her work went viral, John became the point man for a large collection of iconic art, and the exhibit is now traveling all across the globe.
+The exhibit will be up until January 22nd here in town.
+Make plans to see it!

 In many ways, Vivian has much in common with modern day street photographers, people like Scott Schuman of the Sartorialist for example.
 She seemed to interested in real people.
 One of my coworkers even went as far as to say that Vivian "created the selfie."
 While I think self portraits are a bit older than 1970, I do think she's kind of a precursor to all of our social media documentation.